 John Bonham (May 31, 1948 – Sept.
 25, 1980) was an English musician and songwriter.
 Drummer for the rock band Led Zeppelin.
 Died after drinking over one liter of vodka and choking on his vomit.

 David Bowie (Jan.
 8, 1947 – Jan.
 10, 2016) was an English singer and songwriter.
-He became a sober alcoholic before his death.
+However, he became a sober alcoholic before his death.
 (Birth name David Robert Jones.)

 Isaac Brock (born July 9, 1975) is the lead singer, guitarist, banjoist, and songwriter for the rock band Modest Mouse.
 Now a non-drinker.